 Boil ½ cup each of dried sage and rosemary in 2 cups of water.
 Cover and let it sit for 2 hours.

-Strain and apply it to the hair after shampooing.
+Strain and apply it to your hair after shampooing.
 Leave for 30 minutes and rinse off.
 Repeat weekly.

 This herbal rinse also improves the quality of hair, preventing clogged hair follicles and revitalizing dry hair.
 Also, it reduces dandruff.